 There are enforceable laws regulating how dark your window tint can be in Texas.

-We list the darkest legal tint in texas and other rules:
+We list the darkest legal tint in texas for sedans, SUVs, and vans below.

-Other Restrictions: Red, amber, and blue not allowed.
-Dual side mirrors required for back tinted windows
+Other Restrictions: Red, amber, and blue are not allowed.
+Dual side mirrors are required for back tinted windows.

 Tint Laws for Passenger Vehicles